ess-dmsc-dram/documents/mantid/instrument-discussions/bifrost.md

 up to 5 GigaBins

-## Monitors

-- scans -> need time resolved monitors
-- no single shot, monitors integrated over intervals of seconds-minutes
-- details still open

-## Non-straight beam path

-- path component approx. should be fine
-- current fudging also

-- L1 might be wavelength dependent (will be simulated soon)!

-- normalization for detectors and for analysis (actually combined)

 ## "Continuous angle multiple analsysis"

-- not via choppers
+- no RRM via choppers (unlike other spectrometers at ESS)
-- several different analysis in series -> different wavelength band
+- several different analyzers in series -> different E_f
-- might be analyzed separately (neither MatrixWorkspace nor MDWorkspace)
+- might be analyzed separately, but would alo need to be able to do comparisons, etc.

-- for live mode, it might be sufficient to reduce data only from a single arc
+- for live mode, it might be sufficient to reduce data only from a single analyzer arc, in case that is necessary for performance

 ## InstrumentView

-- 5000 pixels -> no issue
+- 5000 pixels -> no performance issue with current implementation

 ## Sample alignment / Calibration